Euler systems for GSp(4): Selmer groups and p-adic L-functions

 \begin{assumption}[``big image''] \ \begin{enumerate} \item[(i)] The representation $T_{\Pi_f}^* \otimes k_L$ is irreducible as a $k_L[\Gal(\QQbar / \QQ(\zeta_{p^\infty})]$-module. \item[(ii)] There exists $\tau \in \Gal(\QQbar / \QQ(\zeta_{p^\infty}))$ such that $T_{\Pi_f}^* / (\tau - 1) T_{\Pi_f}^*$ is free of rank 1 over $\cO$. \end{enumerate} (This is precisely $\operatorname{Hyp}(K_\infty, T)$ of \cite{rubin00}.) \end{assumption}

-\begin{remark} Note that the big-image assumption is clearly satisfied if the image of $\Gal(\QQbar / \QQ)$ in $\operatorname{Aut} W_{\Pi_f}^*$ contains a conjugate of $\Sp_4(\Zp)$.
+\begin{assumption}[``Siegel ordinarity''] $\Pi$ is good ordinary at $p$ in the sense of Definition \ref{def:goodordinary}. \end{assumption} \begin{remark} Note that the ``big image'' assumption is clearly satisfied if the image of $\Gal(\QQbar / \QQ)$ in $\operatorname{Aut} W_{\Pi_f}^*$ contains a conjugate of $\Sp_4(\Zp)$.
 This is expected to hold for all but finitely many $p$ if $\Pi$ is ``sufficiently general'' (i.e.~not a functorial lift from a proper subgroup of $\GSp_4$).
-However, it is also satisfied in certain other cases, such as twisted Yoshida lifts of suitable Hilbert modular forms. \end{remark}
+However, the big image assumption is also satisfied in certain other cases, such as twisted Yoshida lifts of suitable Hilbert modular forms. \end{remark}